ag-computational-bio/bakrep-cli/README.md

-# BakRep data download tool
+# BakRep CLI - genome download tool

-This command line tool downloads bakrep datasets to your computer.
+BakRep-CLI is a commandline tool to batch download genomic data (genomes, annotation, metadata) from BakRep to your computer.

 ## Usage

-The cli allows you to download bakrep-datasets to a directory on your computer.
+The CLI allows you to download BakRep datasets to a directory on your computer.

 ```txt
 usage: bakrep download [-h] [-t TSV] [-e ENTRIES] [-d DIRECTORY] [-F] [-m FILTERS] [-r]